Leaf Drop on Money Tree

 Low light over an extended period

-Money Tree's compound leaflets, arranged in the palmate cluster that gives the plant its braided-trunk-and-canopy look, represent a real ongoing investment to maintain; in a spot too dim to fund that investment for months on end, the plant sheds whole leaflet clusters rather than fading them in place, effectively downsizing its canopy to match what the light can actually support.
+Money Tree's compound leaflets, arranged in the palmate cluster that gives the plant its distinctive braided-trunk-and-canopy look, represent a real ongoing energy investment to maintain.
+In a spot too dim to fund that investment for months on end, the plant sheds whole leaflet clusters rather than fading them in place, effectively downsizing its canopy to match what the available light can actually support.

 How to Fix It

-If leaf drop followed a recent move, repotting, or purchase, avoid making further changes and give the plant several weeks to adjust before assuming a deeper problem.
+If leaf drop followed a recent move, repotting, or purchase, avoid making further changes and give the plant several weeks to adjust before assuming a deeper problem is at play.

 Confirm the watering pattern hasn't drifted to one extreme — a braided trunk's stored reserve can mask both a dry stretch and an overwatered stretch for a while before whole leaflet clusters start dropping in response.

-Move the plant away from cold drafts, frequently opened doors, or unheated rooms if it's currently exposed to one.
+Move the plant away from cold drafts, frequently opened doors, or unheated rooms if it's currently exposed to one, and note whether new drop slows within the following week or two.

-If the plant has been in low light for a long period, move it to a brighter spot with indirect light.
+If the plant has been in low light for a long period, move it to a brighter spot with several hours of indirect light rather than direct sun, which this species doesn't need.

-Resume normal care and monitor for new growth, which is the clearest sign the plant has stabilized after a stress-related drop.
+Resume normal care and monitor for new growth, which is the clearest sign the plant has stabilized after a stress-related drop, rather than judging recovery purely by whether drop has stopped.

 Prevention